BrendanBarber/Maya-CameraLaunch/README.md

 # Maya-CameraLaunch

-A Maya script for launching cameras with a set velocity and angle
+A Maya plugin for launching cameras with a set velocity and angle